saad056/ReBBR/README.md

  sudo reboot
  ```
 8. Reboot with "Advanced Loader Options".
 Then you should get a list of the kernels.
 Select linux-image 4.11.0 generic+ and boot
-9. Once logged in, verify the kernel with the following kernel.
+9. Once logged in, verify the kernel with the following command.
  ```
  uname -sr
  ```